Host–guest chemistry: Self-healing

-Because of the non-covalent host-guest interaction, the polymer backbone can have enough flexibility to diffuse.
-If a crack exists in the materials, after compressing the two materials around the crack, because of the fast exchange of the host-guest molecular structure, the crack will rejoin again revealing good self-healing properties.
-Harada et al reported a self-healing hydrogel constructed by vinyl-group-modified cyclodextrin and adamantane.
+A self-healing hydrogel can be constructed from modified cyclodextrin and adamantane.
 Another strategy is to use the interaction between the polymer backbone and host molecule (host molecule threading onto the polymer).
 If the threading process is fast enough, self-healing can also be achieved.

-Room-Temperature Phosphorescence

-Generally, it is not easy to achieve pure organic phosphorescence, partly because of the instability of the triplet state (easily be quenched by moisture, oxygen, etc).
-Host-guest structures can provide a rigid matrix, which protects the triplet state from being quenched.
-In this circumstance, α-CD and CB could be used, in which the phosphor is served as a guest to interact with the host.
-For example, 4-phenylpyridium derivatives interacted with CB, and copolymerize with acrylamide.
-The resulting polymer yielded ~2 s of phosphorescence lifetime.
-Additionally, Zhu et al used crown ether and potassium ion to modify the polymer, and enhance the emission of phosphorescence.

-Stimuli-responsive materials

-Some guest molecules are charged compounds, which might be oxidized or reduced by certain chemicals.
-This type of guest molecule can present redox responsiveness.
-Some host molecules (i.e., α-CD) or guest molecules (i.e., tetra ammonium ion) are pH-sensitive, different pH can result in different species, which significantly influences the binding behavior, giving the material pH responsive properties.
-Some guest molecules may change their configurations under different lights, which makes the material photo-responsive.
-Cai et al employed a halogen bond to prepare a host-guest system, and the materials are heat- and mechano-responsive with long persistent emission.
+Encapsulation and release: fragrances and drugs

+Cyclodextrin forms inclusion compounds with fragrances which are more stable towards exposure to light and air.
+When incorporated into textiles the fragrance lasts much longer due to the slow-release action.

+Photolytically sensitive caged compounds have been examined as containers for releasing drugs or reagents.

 Encryption

-An encryption system constructed by pillar[5]arene, spiropyran and pentanenitrile (free state and grafted to polymer) was constructed by Wang et al. After UV irradiation, spiropyran would transform into merocyanine.
-When the visible light is was shined on the material, the merocyanine close to the pillar[5]arene-free pentanenitrile complex had faster transformation to spiropyran; on the contrary, the one close to pillar[5]arene-grafted pentanenitrile complex has much slower transformation rate.
-This spiropyran-merocyanine transformation can be used for message encryption.
+An encryption system constructed by pillar[5]arene, spiropyran and pentanenitrile (free state and grafted to polymer) was constructed by Wang et al..
+After UV irradiation, spiropyran would transform into merocyanine.
+When the visible light was shined on the material, the merocyanine close to the pillar[5]arene-free pentanenitrile complex had faster transformation to spiropyran; on the contrary, the one close to pillar[5]arene-grafted pentanenitrile complex has much slower transformation rate.
+This spiropyran–merocyanine transformation can be used for message encryption.
 Another strategy is based on the metallacages and polycyclic aromatic hydrocarbons.
-Because of the fluorescnece emission differences between the complex and the cages, the information could be encrypted.
+Because of the fluorescence emission differences between the complex and the cages, the information could be encrypted.